COS301-SE-2025/Secure-File-Sharing-Platform/assets/documentation/coding_standards_doc.md

 ## Repository Structure

 * All the code that concerns the backend is in `/sfsp-api`.
+* All the frontend specific to a platform would have a separate folder independed from backend.
 * Tests should reside in the `tests/` directory, of each component in the api services and UI.

 ### Git flow